State of South Dakota

 So the bill having received an affirmative vote of a majority of the members-elect, the President declared the bill passed and the title was agreed to.

-SB 68: FOR AN ACT ENTITLED, An Act to authorize the establishment, operation, and control of research parks on state land.
+SB 92: FOR AN ACT ENTITLED, An Act to revise certain provisions concerning the classification and taxation of real property.

 Was read the second time.